-- A. The Company is liable for operating, administrative, and production expenses, including any State premium taxes, dividends, agents' commissions or any other expense of whatever nature incurred by the Company in the performance of its obligations under this Arrangement but excluding other taxes or fees, such as municipal or county premium taxes, surcharges on flood insurance premium, and guaranty fund assessments. - B. Payment for Selling and Servicing Policies. - Operating and Administrative Expenses.
+A. The Company is liable for operating, administrative, and production expenses, including any State premium taxes, dividends, agents' commissions or any other expense of whatever nature incurred by the Company in the performance of its obligations under this

+Arrangement but excluding other taxes or fees, such as municipal or county premium taxes, surcharges on flood insurance premium, and guaranty fund assessments.

+- B. Payment for Selling and Servicing Policies. - 1.
+Operating and Administrative Expenses.
 The Company may withhold, as operating and administrative expenses, other than agents' or brokers' commissions, an amount from the Company's written premium on the policies covered by this Arrangement in reimbursement of all of the Company's marketing, operating, and administrative expenses, except for allocated and unallocated loss adjustment expenses described in Article IV.C.
-This amount will equal the sum of the average industry expenses ratios for "Other Act.," "Gen. Exp."
+This amount will equal the sum of the average industry expenses ratios for "Other Act.", "Gen. Exp."
 And "Taxes" calculated by aggregating premiums and expense amounts for each of five property coverages using direct premium and expense information to derive weighted average expense ratios.
-For this purpose, FEMA will use data for the property/casualty industry published, as of March 15 of the prior

-- Arrangement year, in Part III of the Insurance Expense Exhibit in A.M.
+For this purpose, FEMA will use data for the property/casualty industry published, as of March 15 of the prior Arrangement year, in Part III of the Insurance Expense Exhibit in A.M.
 Best Company's Aggregates and Averages for the following five property coverages: Fire, Allied Lines, Farmowners Multiple Peril, Homeowners Multiple Peril, and Commercial Multiple Peril (non-liability portion). - 2.
 Agent Compensation.
-The Company may retain fifteen (15) percent of the Company's written premium on the policies covered by this Arrangement as the commission allowance to meet the commissions or salaries of insurance agents, brokers, or other entities producing qualified flood insurance applications and other related expenses. - 3.
-Growth Bonus.
+The Company may retain fifteen (15) percent of the Company's written premium on the policies covered by this Arrangement as the commission allowance to meet the commissions or salaries of insurance agents, brokers, or other entities producing qualified flood insurance applications and other related expenses.

+3. Growth Bonus.
 FEMA may increase the amount of expense allowance retained by the Company depending on the extent to which the Company meets the marketing goals for the Arrangement year contained in marketing guidelines established pursuant to Article III.G.2.
 The total growth bonuses paid to companies pursuant to this Arrangement may not exceed two (2) percent of the aggregate net written premium collected by all WYO companies.
-FEMA will pay the Company the amount of any increase after the end of the Arrangement year. - 4.
-Reimbursement for Services of a National Rating Organization.
-The under the Act, as amended.
-FEMA will reimburse the Company for the charges or fees for such services under the provisions of the WYO Accounting Procedures Manual.
+FEMA will pay the Company the amount of any increase after the end of the Arrangement year.